MagicInUse/NextJS-Guild-API/README.md

 Welcome to the Faded Legends Guild project!
 This application serves as a welcome page for our World of Warcraft guild, featuring a roster of guild members and links to their unique armory pages.
 Check out the deployed site here: [https://fadedlegends.magicapps.dev](https://fadedlegends.magicapps.dev)

+## Technologies & Learning

+This project represents several first-time implementations:
+- First application built with Next.js 14 and its new app router
+- First time implementing Tailwind CSS for styling
+- Integration with Battle.net's API for real-time guild data

 ## Project Structure

 The project is divided into two main parts: the client and the server.